AspirinCode/iupacGPT/README.md

 ## Acknowledgements
-We thank the authors of C5T5: Controllable Generation of Organic Molecules with Transformers and IUPAC2Struct: Transformer-based artificial neural networks for the conversion between chemical notations for releasing their code.
-The code in this repository is based on their source code release (https://github.com/dhroth/c5t5 and https://github.com/sergsb/IUPAC2Struct).
+We thank the authors of C5T5: Controllable Generation of Organic Molecules with Transformers and IUPAC2Struct: Transformer-based artificial neural networks for the conversion between chemical notations, Generative Pre-Training from Molecules for releasing their code.
+The code in this repository is based on their source code release (https://github.com/dhroth/c5t5,  https://github.com/sanjaradylov/smiles-gpt, and https://github.com/sergsb/IUPAC2Struct).
 If you find this code useful, please consider citing their work.

 ## Requirements